 Kids aged 6, 8 and 12 accused of causing $50k in damage at Oklahoma school

-ALTUS, Okla.
-(WVLT/CNN)-- Oklahoma police say three juveniles, all 12 years of age and under, caused at least $50,000 in damage to an intermediate School.
+Oklahoma police say three juveniles, all 12 years of age and under, caused at least $50,000 in damage to an intermediate School.

 According to Altus Police Chief Tim Murphy, on Sunday afternoon, the three kids aged 6, 8 and 12, were taken into custody for allegedly breaking into Altus Intermediate School and causing extensive damage.